-Due to the small number of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens material are not evaluated in significant numbers.
-Consequently, when selecting an appropriate lens design and parameters, the eye care professional should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic zone diameter.
+Due to the small number of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens material are not evaluated in significant numbers

+Consequently, when selecting an appropriate lens design and parameters, the eye care professional should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability gentral and peripheral thickness, and optic zone diameter.

-The oxygen transmissibility is below the established threshold required to prevent overnight corneal edema for portions of the power range, including some plus powers and some low minus power lenses.'
-In the U.S. clinical study of the PureVision (spherical) lens, the rate of infiltrative keratitis was found to be higher with higher lens powers (see Clinical Study section of the package insert).
+The oxygen transmissibility is below the established threshold required to prevent overnight corneal edema for the extremes of the power range, above +3.00D and -5.00D.
+In the U.S. clinical study, the rate of infiltrative keratitis was found to be higher with higher lens powers (see Clinical Studies section of this package insert).